 - 1. Students are required to check out with Student Affairs if they need to leave school for any reason during the school day (exceptions are lunch and off periods).
 Any student that fails to follow this procedure may be assigned unexcused absences by the administration. - 2.
-Unless accompanied by a teacher, the student handbook or other pass is required to leave the classroom.

-2. PROPOSED CHANGE - Unless accompanied by a teacher, a visible artifact or written pass is required to leave the classroom.

-- 3. Students are not permitted in the school building after 4:00 p.m. unless they are under the supervision of a teacher, coach or advisor.
+Unless accompanied by a teacher, a visible artifact or written pass is required to leave the classroom. - 3.
+Students are not permitted in the school building after 4:00 p.m. unless they are under the supervision of a teacher, coach or advisor.
 Students waiting for transportation may do so in the east or west lobby. - 4.
 Students are reminded that courtesy and respect for others should always be of the highest priority.
 Appropriate language and conduct is expected at all times while at school. - 5.
 Pets or other animals are not allowed on school property without administrative approval. - 6.
 Intimate signs of affection that are deemed inappropriate will not be tolerated.
 Intimate signs of affection are to be limited to hand-holding. - 7.
 Students are not permitted to loiter in the bathrooms, locker rooms, stairwells, or entry ways at any time during the school day.